Horse racing tips today: Wednesday's best UK and Ireland racing bets

-Today we have some afternoon jumping from Market Rasen and Wincaton, with plenty of decent horse races to look forward to.
-The flat racing today comes from Lingfield and Kempton on the all-weather tracks, one in the afternoon and one in the evening.
+Today all of the horse racing action comes on the flat, with meetings from Leopardstown, Nottingham and Catterick on the turf, meanwhile meetings from Lingfield and Kempton are on the all-weather track.
+All five meetings coming in the afternoon to early evening.
 Here are our Wednesday horse racing tips and bets.

-The three meetings at Lingfield, Wincanton and Market Rasen get underway in the afternoon with the Kempton racing beginning in the evening.
-The first race sets off at 1.00pm at Lingfield, with the last race of the day on getting underway at 8.30pm at Kempton.
+The five meetings at Leopardstown, Nottingham, Catterick and Lingfield all get underway in the afternoon with the Kempton race card getting underway in the late afternoon/early evening.
+The first race sets off at 1.00pm at Catterick, with the last race of the day on getting underway at 8.30pm at Kempton.

-We have selected a NAP and NEXT BEST bet for you, one from Wincanton and one from Market Rasen, to add to your bet slip as well as racing bets and tips on the day.
+We have selected a NAP and NEXT BEST bet for you, both from Southwell, to add to your bet slip as well as racing bets and tips on the day.

 Best Horse Racing Betting Offers

-Horse racing bets & tips today: Market Rasen, Wincanton, Lingfield and Kempton
+Horse racing bets & tips today: Leopardstown, Nottingham, Catterick, Lingfield and Kempton

-Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the four meeting’s today!
+Have a read to find our most confident picks of the day, as well as race-by-race selections for every race across the five meeting’s today!

-Our NAP of the day comes in the penultimate race of the day at Wincanton where we have sided with Espirit De Somoza to win this 2m4f35y Handicap Chase.
+Our NAP of the day comes in the opening race of the afternoon at Catterick, where we have sided with Elzaal.

-Of the seven horses in the race, this 8-year-old looks the most impressive and boasts the best form too.
-Two wins in his last four starts, along with a second and third place finish is impressive form.
+Coming in off the back of three second place finishes in a row, this 4-year-old boasts some impressive form.
+Here at SportsLens we think he is the horse to beat.
+Billy Garritty takes the reigns for this Paul Midgley trained horse on Wednesday afternoon.

-One of those wins came around this track back in December, where he won by three lengths after a superb show of jumping as well are staying on and rallying when needed.
-We think Espirit De Somoza is the horse to beat in this competitive Class 4 Handicap.
+In his last start he looked like he was about to win before loosing a shoe, which slightly hampered him in the final furlong.
+Provided there are no issues today, we think Elzaal will get his first win in this short five furlong sprint.

 Bet £10 Get £30 In Free Bets